National Institutes of Health

 - The primary NIH organization for research on Stem Cells is the NIH Office of the Director

 Stem cells are cells with the potential to develop into many different types of cells in the body.
 They serve as a repair system for the body.
 There are two main types of stem cells: embryonic stem cells and adult stem cells.

-Doctors and scientists are excited about stem cells because they have potential in many different areas of health and medical research.
+Doctors and scientists are excited about stem cells because they could help in many different areas of health and medical research.
 Studying stem cells may help explain how serious conditions such as birth defects and cancer come about.
-Stem cells may one day be used to make cells and tissues for therapy of many diseases, including Parkinson's disease, Alzheimer's disease, spinal cord injury, heart disease, diabetes and arthritis.
+Stem cells may one day be used to make cells and tissues for therapy of many diseases.
+Examples include Parkinson's disease, Alzheimer's disease, spinal cord injury, heart disease, diabetes, and arthritis.

 NIH: National Institutes of Health

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)